Damounet/AngularCucumberTesting/README.md

 [How to write features files](./cucumber/features) | [How to write steps files](./cucumber/step_definitions) | [How to write pages files](./cucumber/pages)

+# Write functionnal testing with Cucumber

+## Objectives

+* Involve the product owner
+* Allow everyone to understand the tests scenarios
+* Use the scenarios as a spec

+## Roles

+* The Product Owner(PO) has to write the scenarios.
+* The QA has to code the steps.
+* The Developpers have to create the pages to give a toolbox to the QA.

 # Dependencies

 [Cucumber JS](https://github.com/cucumber/cucumber-js)